Parihaka

 Parihaka leaders

-These leaders listed below all played important roles at Parihaka.
+The leaders listed below played important roles at Parihaka.

-Te Ara: Encyclopedia of New Zealand has a link to Dictionary of New Zealand Biography (DNZB).
-DNZB has information about the lives and achievements of famous New Zealanders from the 17th to 21st centuries.
+DNZB is part of Te Ara: Encyclopedia of New Zealand.
+It has information about the lives and achievements of famous New Zealanders from the 17th to 21st centuries.
 You can use this site to learn more about the people listed above.

 Peaceful resistance